 Malda is the base for visiting the ruined cities of Gaur and Pandua, although it’s probably more famous now for its large Fajli mangoes.
 One reader wrote: ‘You could probably kill yourself through overeating mangoes in this place!
 Gaur is delightful, one of the nicest places we visited in India, incredibly peaceful and beautiful‘.
 Malda’s not very interesting, but it has a small museum.

 A wildlife tour in India would take you to the Sunderbans, which is the most popular tiger habitat in India.
-These forests are spread in an area of 1,000,000 hectares, is the world’s largest delta, formed by the Ganges, Brahmaputra and Meghna rivers.
-The vast swampy delta extends over areas comprising of mangrove forests, swamps and Forest Island, all interwoven in a network of small rivers and streams.
-The Sundarban National Park, home of the Royal Bengal Tiger and the largest mangrove forest in the world, form the core of this area.
+These forests are spread in an area of 1,000,000 hectares, is the world’s largest delta, formed by the Ganges, Brahmaputra, and Meghna rivers.
+The vast swampy delta extends over areas comprising of mangrove forests, swamps, and Forest Island, all interwoven in a network of small rivers and streams.
+The Sundarban National Park, home to the Royal Bengal Tiger and the largest mangrove forest in the world, forms the core of this area.